SaneBow/pyavd/README.md

 # pyavd
-Lightweight Python library for controlling Android Emulator
+A lightweight Python library for controlling Android Emulator